tumashu/exwm-x/README.md

     (exwm-input-set-key (kbd "C-t c") 'exwmx-xfce-terminal)
     (exwm-input-set-key (kbd "C-t C-c") 'exwmx-xfce-new-terminal)

+<a id="org1209b1c"></a>

+## Usage

+<a id="org4670b34"></a>

+### Build appconfig database

+When user **first** login in Exwm-X desktop environment, appconfigs of frequently used applications should be added to appconfig database file: \`exwmx-appconfig-file', it is simple but **very very** important, for many useful commands of Exwm-X need this database file, for example: \`exwmx-jump-or-exec', \`exwmx-sendstring' and so on.

+user should do like the below:

+1. Launch an application with \`exwmx-dmenu'.
+2. Run command \`exwmx-appconfig'.
+3. Edit appconfig template
+4. Save
+5. Launch another application with \`exwmx-dmenu'.
+6.  &#x2026;&#x2026;.

+<a id="org81c5c2a"></a>

+### The usage of "exwmx-example"

-Note: Package "exwmx-example" is Exwm-X buildin example, user can use it to test Exwm-X's features:
+"exwmx-example" is Exwm-X buildin example, user can use it to test Exwm-X's features, the following is its keybindings. by the way, Exwm-X is a Exwm derivative, most Exwm commands can be used too :-)

 | Key       | command                         |
 |--------- |------------------------------- |